GeorgiosEtsias/Optimizing-ANN-architecture/README.md

 # Optimizing ANN architecture using genetic algortihms
 The project utilizes genetic algorithms to optimize the architecture of multi-layered Artificial Neural Networks (ANN) conducting a regression analysis on monochromatic laboratory figures.
+It consists of a main script containg the geneatic algortihm [GeneticAlgorithm.m](https://github.com/GeorgiosEtsias/Optimizing-ANN-architecture/blob/master/GeneticAlgorithm.m) and two functions that are called in it, the objective function [Obejective.m](https://github.com/GeorgiosEtsias/Optimizing-ANN-architecture/blob/master/Objective.m) evaluating the suitability of each ANN architecture and a variation of the standard genetic algorithm plot script [gaplotbestcustom.m](https://github.com/GeorgiosEtsias/Optimizing-ANN-architecture/blob/master/gaplotbestcustom.m), that copes with the heuristic nature of the objective function.

 **Problem description**